posted August 05, 2019

-- 1/2 cup fresh herbs basil, oregano, rosemary are all good!
+- 1/2 cup fresh herbs (basil, oregano, rosemary are all good!)

-- Additional salt and pepper
+- Additional salt and pepper (to taste)

-Cover two large baking sheets with tin foil and arrange the tomatoes, carrots, onions and garlic on top.
-Drizzle with olive oil, sprinkle with salt and pepper and stir gently to coat everything.
+- Cover two large baking sheets with tin foil and arrange the tomatoes, carrots, onions and garlic on top.
+Drizzle with olive oil, sprinkle with salt and pepper, and stir gently to coat everything.
 Arrange the vegetables in a single layer on each of the baking sheets.

-Remove your pans from the grill and let them cool until everything can be handled.
+- Remove your pans from the grill and let them cool until everything can be handled.
 Place roasted vegetables in a food processor with the beef broth.
 Pulse several times and then add your favorite fresh herbs.
 Pulse again until desired consistency is reached.
 Season with additional salt and pepper, if needed.

-Let cool completely before transferring to an airtight container.
+- Let cool completely before transferring to an airtight container.
 Will last a few days in the fridge or 2-3 months in the freezer.
 4 lbs of tomatoes will yield 4-5 cups of sauce.

 **This post was originally published 10/25/16.
 The copy has been updated to share more information about the recipe, but the recipe itself remains unchanged.